Non-Perturbative Trivializing Flows for Lattice Gauge Theories: Gauge Equivariant Continuous Flows

 We will now use the Wilson loops as building blocks of our vector field.
 To build a sufficiently expressive ODE, we must use a larger set of loops than just the plaquettes.
 We denote the traces of loops of some (to be specified below) class $(k)$ as $\W_{(k)}$. \figref{fig:loops} shows the specific classes of loops we consider for our experiments in two dimensions.
 Instead of the lattice vertices, we will use elements of the dual lattice as anchor points of the Wilson loops, denoted as $\bar{x}$ and shown in the figure as dots, as this better reflects the symmetries of the loops.
 In $\W_{(k)}$ we include all spatial alignments and shifts that keep the original anchor point enclosed in the loop and leave the orientation of the loop invariant.
 For instance, for each anchor point $\bar{x}$ in two dimensions, $\W_{(0)}$ gives rise to one trace value, namely the plaquette $\W^1_{(0)} = \tr P_{01}$, while $\W_{(1)}$ and $\W_{(3)}$ each gives rise to four (corresponding to up, down, left, right).

 Concretely, we build the neural ODE by taking a superposition of the vectors $\partial_a^e \W$ with coefficients depending on gauge invariant quantities, which in particular include any element of $ \W_{(k)}$.
 To allow for efficient computation of the divergence, which is needed to compute the change of density, we use a shallow architecture that first applies a neural network locally in $\bar{x}$ to a subset of $ \W$, followed by a convolution in $\bar{x}$ that introduces non-local correlations.
 This way the divergence computation can be done in $\mathcal{O}(|E|)$ time, while for general gauge invariant coefficients, it would take $\mathcal{O}(|E|^2)$ time.
-We thus define
+See section \ref{sec:div-cost} of the appendix.
+Writing, as before, $\dot{U_e} = \sum_a Z^a_e(t,U) T_a U_e$, we define

 with $\Lambda(t, \W)$ a time-dependent convolution of features obtained from $ \W$ by locally applying a neural network at each anchor point $\bar{y}$:

 where $C(t)$ is a time-dependent convolution kernel, $\hat{\Lambda}^{k}(t)$ are field-independent learnable parameters, and $g$ represents a neural network.